Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The values are merged into the markdown text definition of the visualization.
 To include a value in the markdown, add the value number wrapped in curly brackets.
 One would, for example, write {2} to include the second value.

+## Measure
+A *measure* visualizes one or more values

+The values are listed top down.
+The data is put directly after the Label, with no spacing.

+Actions can be applied to the values.

+## Measure chips
+A *measure chip* visualizes one or more values

+The values are displayed left to right, then downwards.
+The data is put directly after the label, with no spacing, inside a chip.

+Actions can be applied to the values.

 ## Measure list
 A *measure list* visualizes one or more values